Maayk/reborn_banking/README.md

   - History
   - last 50 activite transactions movimented (all money transactions)

+the look was based on something I found on behance

 probably everything here is very archaic and can be refactored in a much simpler and faster way, when I have time I'll do it.